webix-hub/gitbook-webix-jet/details/views.md

 }
 ```

-For more details on attaching and calling events, read the ["Events and Methods" section](events.md).
+For more details on attaching and calling events, read the ["View Communication" section](events.md).

 ## this.setParam()